Discrete Quantum Gaussians and Central Limit Theorem: Introduction

-We prove a nontrivial central limit theorem for DV quantum systems, with the limit of repeated convolution being a stabilizer state.
+We prove a central limit theorem for DV quantum systems, with the limit of repeated convolution being a stabilizer state.
 This motivates our calling these states ``discrete quantum Gaussians.''
-Our quantum CLT is based on a convolution multiplication in DV quantum systems that we denote $\rho\boxtimes \sigma$.
+Our quantum CLT is based on a twisted convolution that we denote $\rho\boxtimes \sigma$.
 We establish different properties of $\rho\boxtimes \sigma$, with the general goal to reveal different ways in which stabilizer states are extremal.

-\begin{enumerate}[(1)] \item{} We define the minimal stabilizer-projection states (MSPS) in Definition \ref{def:MSPS} and a \textit{mean state} MS associated to a state $\rho$ in Definition \ref{def:mean_state}.
-We show that the MS$(\rho)$ is the closest state to the set MSPS as measured by the relative R\'enyi entropy of states.
-One extrmality condition that we prove shows: within all quantum states having the same MS up to a Clifford conjugate, the MSPS attains the maximal R\'enyi entropy.
+\begin{enumerate}[(1)] \item{} Given a state $\rho$, in Definition \ref{def:mean_state} we define its mean state (MS) $\mathcal{M}(\rho)$.
+In Definition \ref{def:MSPS} we define the set of minimal stabilizer-projection states (MSPS) associated to $\rho$ and show that $\mathcal{M}(\rho)\in \text{MSPS}$.
+We show in Theorem \ref{thm:main1} that $\mathcal{M}(\rho)$ is the closest state in MSPS to $\rho$ as measured by the relative R\'enyi entropy.
+We establish an extremality condition: within all quantum states having the same MS up to conjugation by a Clifford unitary, the MSPS attains the maximum R\'enyi entropy.

 \item{} We introduce the notion of the \textit{magic gap} of a quantum state, as the difference between the first and second largest absolute values in the support of the characteristic function of the state, see Definition \ref{def:ma_gap}.
-We prove that the magic gap provides a lower bound on the number of the non-Clifford gates in the synthesis of a given unitary.
+We prove that the magic gap provides a lower bound on the number of non-Clifford gates in the synthesis of a given unitary.
 We formulate these results in Propositions~\ref{prop:magap} and \ref{prop:gap_syn}.

-\item{} Our convolution $\boxtimes$ in Definition~\ref{def:convo} is different from the convolution considered in~\cite{Audenaert16, Carlen16}.
-A basic property of our convolution is that the convolution of two stabilizer states is a stabilizer state.
-We prove a majorization inequality on spectrum, which implies series of inequalities for generalized quantum R\'enyi entropy and subentropy.
-We also prove an inequality on quantum Fisher information; see Theorems \ref{thm:major} and \ref{thm:fisher}.
+\item{} Our convolution $\boxtimes$ is given in Definition~\ref{def:convo}.
+It is different from the convolution considered earlier in~\cite{Audenaert16, Carlen16}.
+An important basic property of our convolution is: the convolution of two stabilizer states is a stabilizer state.
+We prove an inequality on the spectrum, which implies a series of inequalities for generalized quantum R\'enyi entropy and subentropy.
+We also prove an inequality on quantum Fisher information in Theorem \ref{thm:fisher}.